strainer/barsort/readme.md

 Timsort sort    |     100 % |     65 %    |     65 %

-These summarise very generally benchmark results in [`test_sort.log`](test_sort.log)

-Barsort is about twice as fast as Timsort in many cases and significantly slower in very few.

 ### See also

 [Timsort](https://github.com/mziccard/node-timsort) is a popular multipurpose in-place sort.